 Alison Pezanoski-Browne (or Alley as she’s more commonly known) is currently earning a Master of Arts degree at Pacific Northwest College of Art (PNCA) in Critical Theory & Creative Research.

 She is also the Co-Chief of Staff for EFFPortland (Experimental Film Festival), had a short video “a year in fears” in the 2013 festival, and occasionally writes music reviews and blog posts for Bitch Magazine.

-Since graduating with a B.S. degree in Radio/Television/Film and Sociology, which integrated her love of film and interest in social issues, Alison (or Alley as she’s more commonly known) has been working as a media producer.
+After graduating with a Bachelor of Science degree in Radio/Television/Film and Sociology, which integrated her love of film and interest in socio-political issues, Alley worked for seven years as a media producer.

 She started her career working on several independent documentaries, most notably the feature-length documentary Mine, which won the Audience Award for Best Documentary at both the 2009 South By Southwest Film Festival and the 2009 San Francisco Documentary Festival.
 Mine had its broadcast premiere on PBS’ Independent Lens in February 2010 and was voted the Independent Lens audience favorite as well.
 Alison associate produced the documentary Corner Store, which had a preview screening at the 2010 San Francisco Indie Film Festival, premiered at the Denver Film Festival in October 2010, and was broadcast on KQED in San Francisco.
 Additionally, she worked on the documentary Seeking Asian Female, which was recently profiled on This American Life.

 In 2007, she received a U.S. Fulbright Research Grant to produce a short documentary in Hong Kong and study social withdrawal in teen and young adult populations.